Zettt/LaunchBar-Scripts/README.md

 loginitems description:

-This script is an attempt to fasten up login times.
+This script is an attempt to speed up login times.
 The original idea came from [Mac OS X Hints](http://hints.macworld.com/article.php?story=20091108173250445).
 The idea is to "queue up" login items and launch them conscutively rather than all at once.